top of page

 Eagle Ray Season

-The diving at the wreck is amazing all year round but during the months from December through to March, migrating eagle rays can be seen here in large numbers and the area becomes a virtual "fly-zone".
+The diving at the wreck is fantastic all year round, but from December through to March, migrating eagle rays can be seen here in large numbers, and the area becomes a virtual "fly zone".

 During the peak of the Spotted Eagle Ray season, you can see 50-100 of these amazing creatures gliding effortlessly above the wrecks.
 They patrol enormous territories in search of food, mates, and amusement.
-The strong currents that surround the shipwrecks are what attract the rays and schools of them are seen swimming serenely close above your heads or frolicking in the water.
+The strong currents surrounding the shipwrecks attract the rays, and schools of them are seen swimming serenely close above your head or frolicking in the water.

-With wingtips that can span 3 meters/ 10 feet, they are part of the Myliobatidae branch of rays which are known to swim in the open ocean rather than close to the seafloor.
-Despite having poisonous stingers they are also known to be shy and non-threatening when in large schools.
-A spotted eagle ray will glide by or provide the pleasure of being watched as they penetrate the sandy bottom looking for their favorite food: concha
+With wingtips that can span 3 meters/ 10 feet, they are part of the Myliobatidae branch of rays known to swim in the open ocean rather than close to the seafloor.
+Despite having poisonous stingers, they are also known to be shy and non-threatening in large schools.
+A spotted eagle ray will glide by or provide the pleasure of being watched as they penetrate the sandy bottom looking for its favourite food: concha.

 Marine Life